jest-community/eslint-plugin-jest/docs/rules/no-deprecated-functions.md

 ### `jest.runTimersToTime`

-This function was renamed to `advanceTimersByTime` in Jest 22, and is scheduled for removal in Jest 27.
+This function was renamed to `advanceTimersByTime` in Jest 22 and removed in Jest 27.

 ### `jest.genMockFromModule`

-This function was renamed to `createMockFromModule` in Jest 26, and is scheduled for removal in a future version of Jest.
+This function was renamed to `createMockFromModule` in Jest 26, and is scheduled for removal in Jest 30.